AccelerationConsortium/wireless-color-sensor/index.md

               allowfullscreen>
       </iframe>
  </div>

 <br>

-An [introduction video](https://youtu.be/9EcxYCiEJx0?si=aq3iU75M-o05p63D) to the Hugging Face Spaces of a liquid color matching experiment demo using OT2 liquid handler with this wireless color sensor.
+Watch this [introduction video](https://www.youtube.com/watch?v=9EcxYCiEJx0) to learn more about the [LCM Hugging Face Space](https://huggingface.co/spaces/AccelerationConsortium/OT-2-LCM) used for liquid color matching experiments with the OT2 liquid handler and this wireless color sensor.

 The estimated time of the hardware assembling is: